At the Inovia Vein Specialty Centers, our focus is exclusively on the treatment of varicose veins.

-At our vein centers in Bend, and Tigard, Oregon, varicose veins are one of the most frequently treated venous diseases.
+At our specialty vein centers in NW Portland, Tigard or Bend, Oregon, varicose veins are one of the most frequently treated issues we address for our patients.
 Varicose veins are swollen bulging veins under the surface of the skin that can be dark purple or blue in color.
 Although varicose veins can occur anywhere in the legs, they most often occur in the calves and behind the knees.
-Varicose veins are often due to incompetent valves in the veins which allow the blood to pool and stretch out the veins below.
+Varicose veins develop on legs due to long standing venous insufficiency.
+Venous insufficiency leads to venous stasis, or pooling of blood in the lower legs, which can stretch out the veins leading to pain, swelling, and ultimately skin problems such as stasis dermatitis or venous stasis ulcers.